No products in the cart.

-After two weeks of spring we’re back to snow, and frankly, everyone around here has been a little bummed about it.
+After two weeks of spring, we’re back to snow, and frankly, everyone around here has been a little bummed about it.
 I had already moved on to outside play in my head, but with the temperatures hovering around 20, an hour-long nature walk just wasn’t in the cards.
-During some late night Pinterest sessions, I’ve run across a couple super cute wooden sushi sets that look like so much fun.
-I couldn’t help but think that this was within my DIY wheelhouse – and actually, this is one of the EASIEST DIYs I’ve done in awhile!
-If you can cut, glue and roll, you’ll be able to finish this entire DIY play sushi set in about 30 minutes.
+When in doubt (and indoors!)
+I always turn to creative dramatic play prompts, and restaurant themes are always one of our favorites.

-- Craft Glue (Aleene’s Tacky Glue has been a household fav for as long as I can remember)
+- Craft glue (Aleene’s Tacky Glue is a household fav)

 - White paint